eik-lib/website/docs/guides/esbuild.md

 ---
-title: Using Eik with ESBuild
+title: Using Eik with esbuild
 ---

-This guide describes how to configure [ESBuild](https://esbuild.github.io/) to use [build-time import mapping](/docs/introduction/workflow#build-time-import-mapping).
+This guide describes how to configure [esbuild](https://esbuild.github.io/) to use [build-time import mapping](/docs/introduction/workflow#build-time-import-mapping).
 The guide assumes you have an `eik.json` containing at least one [`"import-map"`](/docs/reference/eik-json#import-map).

 ## Getting started